vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-how-much-new-money.md

 thriving economy has been defined as a growing-in-size economy.
-This intermittent boom-bust growth has been responsible for improvements and declines in the quality of our lives, the shrinking of our middle class, and _the destruction of our planet._ So, can we have the improve- ments without the destruction?
+This intermittent boom-bust growth has been responsible for improvements and declines in the quality of our lives, the shrinking of our middle class, and _the destruction of our planet._ So, can we have the improvements without the destruction?

-**What is the just right amount of money in an economy to keep the value stable, keep innovation happening, maximize the number of people living healthy and prosperous lives, and provide good stew- ardship to all life on our small blue planet?**
+**What is the just right amount of money in an economy to keep the value stable, keep innovation happening, maximize the number of people living healthy and prosperous lives, and provide good stewardship to all life on our small blue planet?**

 ### We will have to experiment and find out.